 A bathroom exhaust fan is an essential part of every bathroom.
 Picking exactly the right fan for your bathroom starts with sizing.
 Namely, you want to figure out what size bathroom fan do you need.

-The size of bathroom exhaust fans is measured in airflow they can achieve.
+The size of bathroom exhaust fans is measured by the airflow they can achieve.
 This airflow is measured in CFM or Cubic Feet per Minute.
-CFM is simply a unit that measures the amount of airflow.
+CFM is simply a unit that measures the amount of airflow (it stands for Cubic Feet per Minute).

 Now, as we see, when you’re sizing a bathroom fan, you’re really asking this specific question: